Gardening Answers Knowledgebase

-Thurston County, Washington, has some information about landscaping a drain field, including plant suggestions, at the following link:
+Thurston County, Washington, has some information about landscaping a drain field, including plant suggestions, here.

 Additionally, the Pacific Northwest Gardener's Book of Lists (1997, by R. & J. McNeilan) offers a number of groundcover lists for various situations, including groundcovers for dry sites, slopes, and sun and shade.
 The Miller Library has this book.

 I live in a community on Camano Island.
 We have some communal beach front property and would like to plant some native beach grasses that are about one foot high.
 What species do we have to choose from and where can we purchase them?

 I found a list of native Northwest beach grasses in an online symposium moderated by Alfred Wiedemann of Evergreen State College in Olympia.
 (The symposium was about an invasive species, Ammophila arenaria, or European beach grass, which has been crowding out native species.)
 Here are some of the plants he mentioned:

 Elymus (Leymus) mollis (Dunegrass)

 Convolvulus (Calystegia) soldanella